Interference In The Election – But Not By Russia

 The Democratic primary election was riddled with problems from the beginning.
 Bernie Sanders, who had a much larger name in politics and general name recognition than someone like Carly Fiorina or Ben Carson could not get any of the coverage they were getting.
 As the Clinton campaign managed to promote the Pied Piper candidates, they likely also convinced those same media outlets to not cover Bernie at all.

 As Bernie started gaining traction and could no longer be completely ignored, the fix was on.
 As the Washington Post reported, the DNC cut off Bernie Sanders’ campaign’s access to its own information following an event where a Bernie staffer wandered upon a glitch in the system, caused by a contractor, which allowed access to the Clinton campaign’s information.
 The staffer was later fired.
-Yahoo reported that the staffer, Josh Uretsky, was recommended to the campaign by the DNC, which in the context we now have about the DNC and Sanders, suggests some very serious election interference.
+Yahoo! reported that the staffer, Josh Uretsky, was recommended to the campaign by the DNC, which in the context we now have about the DNC and Sanders, suggests some very serious election interference.
 It is likely, but not proven, that Uretsky was planted by the DNC and told to access Hillary’s data at a predetermined time when the firewall was intentionally taken down in order to paralyze the Sanders campaign and get Hillary the nomination.
 Despite Uretsky being a Russian name, it certainly wasn’t Russian interference in the election here.

 ABC News covered what they saw as the four most damaging leaks from the DNC leaks.
 The gist of these is that they did not want Bernie on the ticket and were brainstorming ways to make him lose.
-None of the specific ideas leaked seem to have been acted upon, but not all plans are handled via e-mail.
+None of the specific ideas leaked seem to have been acted upon, but not all plans are handled via email.
 Hashed out in meetings, face-to-face, by phone, by video – there are many other ways things can be hashed out with less of a permanent record.
 The will, while not the gun, is still smoke.

 Where lies fail, voter disenfranchisement works well.
-Never far behind the Republican Party in its never ending trek to the right, accusations of voter fraud were rampant amidst the series of electoral irregularities that propped up in the primary elections.
+Never far behind the Republican Party in its never-ending trek to the right, accusations of voter fraud were rampant amidst the series of electoral irregularities that propped up in the primary elections.
 Voters were knocked off rolls without notice, other voters were given the wrong ballots and misinformed of their ability to vote at all, and all of this seemed to benefit Clinton.
 Counterpunch did an extensive series on the voter fraud accusations, debunking some while validating others, and while not all theories panned out, there certainly was interference in the election aimed at nominating Clinton.

 Ecuadorian Interference